matm/jQuery-File-Upload-Wiki/Options.md

 * Example: `'/path/to/upload/handler.json'`

 ### type
 The HTTP request method for the file uploads.
-Can be "POST" or "PUT" and defaults to "POST".
+Can be "POST", "PUT" or "PATCH" and defaults to "POST".

 * Type: *string*
 * Example: `'PUT'`

 **Note:**
-"PUT" is only supported by browser supporting XHR file uploads, as iframe transport uploads rely on standard HTML forms which only support "POST" file uploads.
+"PUT" and "PATCH" are only supported by browser supporting XHR file uploads, as iframe transport uploads rely on standard HTML forms which only support "POST" file uploads.
 See [[Browser support]].
+If the type is defined as "PUT" or "PATCH", the iframe transport will send the files via "POST" and transfer the original method as "_method" URL parameter.

 ### dataType
 The type of data that is expected back from the server.